juju/docs/src/en/commands.md

    **Summary:**

-   forcibly terminate all machines and other associated resources for a juju controller
+   Forcibly terminate all machines and other associated resources for a Juju controller.

    **Options:**

    _-y, --yes  (= false)_

-   do not ask for confirmation
+   Do not ask for confirmation

    **Details:**